-An overview of the legal obligations of a nonprofit board, roles and responsibilities of boards as a governing body, the difference between the work of the board and the work of individual board members, the differences between board and staff functions, and promising practices of highly effective boards.
-Participants will leave with practical tips that will help new board members serve their agencies more effectively.
+- •Understand Legal Obligations: Provide an overview of the legal obligations of a nonprofit board. - •Define Roles and Responsibilities: Clarify the roles and responsibilities of boards as a governing body. - •Differentiate Board Work: Explain the difference between the work of the board and the work of individual board members. - •Distinguish Board and Staff Functions: Highlight the differences between board functions and staff functions. - •Learn Effective Practices: Explore promising practices of highly effective boards. - •Practical Tips for Board Members: Offer practical tips to help new board members serve their agencies more effectively.